 Raccoons nesting under your house?

-How to tell when the nearly mature young leave the den with their mother each evening.
+How to know when the nearly mature young leave the den with their mother each evening.

 Raccoons digging in your lawn?

-If raccoons are digging up your lawn they are probably looking for grubs (insect larvae that eat grass roots) under the sod.
+If raccoons are digging up your lawn they are probably looking for grubs.
+Grubs are insect larvae under the sod that eat grass roots.
 Fortunately, grubs will not permanently damage your lawn.

 - Apply dog and cat repellent around the perimeter of the lawn and yard.